omartinez182/NFT-Captioning-and-Topic-Analysis/README.md

 ```
 $ apt-get install git-lfs
 ```
 After that, you can simply do a lfs pull to get the large file.
+Make sure you are in the appropriate working directory (​​%cd NFT-Captioning-and-Topic-Analysis/).
 ```
 $ git lfs pull
 ```
-Now you can execute the file to create the captioning
+Now you can execute the file to create the captioning.

 ```
 $ python3 scripts/make_dataset.py
 ```
 Notice that here we provide a sample image as an example because the full dataset would take hours to be produced.
-However, you can include any additional images (or download the full dataset from Kaggle) to produce the captions for all images.
-For convenience, we’ve also included the output already to use for modeling, so this shouldn’t be necessary.
+However, you can include in the ```data```  -> ``` raw``` folder any additional images (or download the full dataset from Kaggle) to produce the captions for all images.
+For convenience, we’ve also already included the output/processed data to use for modeling, so this shouldn’t be necessary.

-Finally, to do the modeling and create the topic clusters you can run:
+Finally, to do the modeling (Deep Learning) and create the topic clusters you can run:
 ```
 $ python3 setup.py
 ```